jmp3-codes/Claude_Financial_Advisor/README.md

 ## Troubleshooting

+### Claude will fail to create .xlsx files using Filesystem Tool and creates CSV files instead
+   - Copy setup_instructions.txt and create_master_files.py into 'master_files' directory
+   - Follow instructions: run script in command line (You may need to install openpyxl)
+   - Manually delete CSV files that were created

 ### "Claude can't access my files"
 - **Solution**: Check that File System integration is enabled in Claude Desktop settings
 - Verify the folder path in Settings → Developer → Integrations → File System matches your base path